oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

   - Creating WLS domain home.
   - Generating the domain resource YAML files, which can be used to restart the Kubernetes artifacts of the corresponding domain.

-To customize the WLS domain, you can directly edit `${BASE_DIR}/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks-inputs.sh`.
+To customize the WLS domain, you can optionally edit `${BASE_DIR}/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks-inputs.sh`.

 You can now run the script.